janaz/aws-lambda-node-runtime/README.md

-# AWS Lambda NodeJS-14 LTS Runtime
+# AWS Lambda NodeJS-14 Runtime

 AWS Lambda runtime API implemented in Node.js.
 The supported version is usually the latest LTS.